clem9669/wordlists/README.md

 > **Warning**: the lists can be big!
 > Multipled with the rule at https://github.com/clem9669/hashcat-rule

-⚠️⚠️⚠️

-I have recently heard of https://github.com/nil0x42/duplicut !
+I have recently heard of https://github.com/nil0x42/duplicut, it aims to uniq huge wordlist.

-It aims to uniq huge wordlist !
-I recommand you to give it a try.

 The following projects could interest you:
   - https://github.com/mxrch/penglab: Abuse of Google Colab for Cracking